home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ## Entities

 This integration will show all Plugwise entities present in your Plugwise configuration.
-In addition, you will see a 'Smile' entity representing your central Plugwise gateway (i.e., the Smile, Smile P1 or Adam).
+For Smiles, you will see a 'Smile' entity added representing your central Plugwise gateway (i.e., Anna, Smile P1 or Adam).

 For example, if you have an Adam setup with a Lisa named 'Living' and a Tom named 'Bathroom', these will show up as individual entities.
 When there are more (than one) Plugwise thermostats present, an "Auxiliary Device" will be added, representing the active heating/cooling device present in your climate system.
 If you have Plugs (as in, pluggable switches connecting to an Adam) those will be discovered as switches.
 Various other measures of your setup will be available as sensors or binary sensors.

 Centralized measurements such as 'power' for a P1, 'outdoor_temperature' on Anna or Smile will be assigned to your gateway entity.
 Auxiliary Heater(/Cooler) measurements such as 'boiler_temperature' will be assigned to the Auxiliary entity.

 ## Configuration

+From the Home Assistant front page, go to **Configuration** and then select **Integrations** from the list.
+If you have a Smile it most probably is visible as a discovered device for you to click to configure.
+Otherwise use the plus button in the bottom right to add a new integration, just search for **Plugwise** and choose Networked or USB approprately on the first question.

+### Smile (Networked component)

 The Plugwise Smile(s) present in your network will be automatically detected via Zeroconf discovery and will be shown on the Integrations-page.
 To set up an integration, click the "CONFIGURATION" button on the discovered integration and you will be presented with a dialog requesting your Smile password.
 After you click submit, you will have the opportunity to select the area(s) where individual Smile appliances are located.
 The username `smile` is shown as a default, when configuring your Stretch change this to `stretch` accordingly.